-This Indian Standard lays down general guidelines for maintenance of pumps for industrial applications.
+This standard (Part 4) lays down general guidelines for maintenance of pumps for industrial applications.
 This standard is not applicable to pumps for residential and agricultural applications.

 2 MAINTENANCE

 2.1 A pump cannot give smooth service in the absence of proper maintenance.
 Hence due attention should be paid to the maintenance of the pumps in operation as well as auxiliary pumps.